Marco-Skiavone/ium_dataset_processor/result_log.md

 > ###### Cleaned version:
 > 1. Removed all unnecessary `', '`
-> 2. `description` column now is a list of strings, each of them gives further info about the occurred event
+> 2. `description` column is string type, made of segment divided by commas, each of them gives further info about the occurred event
 > 3. All `'Not reported'` and `NaN` have been normalized to `None`
 > > ### End of analysis
 ---